thomasrabensteiner/thomasrabensteiner.github.io/content/authors/admin/_index.md

 title:
 ---

-I am an associate professor of political science and international affairs at [The George Washington University](www.gwu.edu).
+I am an associate professor of political science and international affairs at [The University of Greenwich](www.gre.ac.uk).
 My research and writing explore how class conflict and compromise intersect with democracy and development.
 I also have a strong interest in labor standards and understanding how labor unions, nonprofit organizations, consumers and corporations can help to promote them.

 At GW, I teach courses on comparative politics, comparative political economy and South Asia.
 I am on faculty in the [Department of Political Science](https://politicalscience.columbian.gwu.edu/) and the [Elliott School of International Affairs](https://elliott.gwu.edu/) and am affiliated with the [Sigur Center for Asian Studies](https://sigur.elliott.gwu.edu/) as well as the Institute for [International Economic Policy](https://iiep.gwu.edu/).

 I also serve as one of the managing editors for the [Journal of Development Studies](https://www.tandfonline.com/toc/fjds20/current).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/teitelbaum_cv.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/tr-rmarkdown-cv.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.